 ISSO advises that students on a visa will be allowed to remain in the US to study, even if the University moves to Online Only, due to public health requirements or other considerations.

 Students who begin the semester online and are delayed entering the US due to travel bans or other reasons will be able to continue enrollment online.
-We anticipate that they will be allowed to enter the US later in the semester, but they should keep their Advising Deans and ISSO informed.
+Students able to arrive on campus during the semester must do so by April 1 in order to fulfill SIPA’s in-person components for hybrid format and be eligible for summer CPT.
+International students should keep their Advising Deans and ISSO informed.

 Q: Due to the ICE/SEVP announcement on changes for Fall 2020, do international students need to reapply for an I-20 certificate?
 If an international student takes all Fall 2020 courses from outside of the United States, will she/he need an updated I-20 certificate and/or student visa to travel to the US in Spring 2021?